-There are a lot of benefits to a merchant services career, but that doesn’t mean that it’s the same for everyone.
+There are a lot of benefits to merchant services jobs, but that doesn’t mean that it’s the same for everyone.

-A merchant services career will allow you to sell credit card processing to businesses that need it, but you shouldn’t make a hasty switch.
+A merchant services career will show you how to sell merchant services over the phone, or in person, to businesses that need it, but you shouldn’t make a hasty switch.

-If you’re considering switching merchant processing careers, or if you’re entering the field for the first time, read this article to learn how the right payments processing company can optimize your skills, give you a sense of security, and make you more money.
+With so many jobs in merchant services, it can be tough to find the one that fits you best.
+If you’re considering switching merchant processing jobs, or if you’re entering the merchant processing sales field for the first time, read this article to learn how the right payments processing company can optimize your skills, give you a sense of security, and make you more money.

 This is Darla.

-Darla sells credit card processing for Unnamed Processing Incorporated, a mainstream merchant service company like Bank of America or JP Morgan Chase.
+Darla sells merchant processing for Unnamed Processing Incorporated, a mainstream merchant service company like Bank of America or JP Morgan Chase.

-She lives in Miami, FL and sells merchant services from Delray Beach, FL to Coral Springs, FL.
-Careers at Bank of America, Chase or Unnamed Processing Incorporated are very similar, and a client support specialist like Darla can make very little money if she doesn’t understand how payment processing really works.
+She lives in Miami, FL and is selling merchant processing services from Delray Beach, FL to Coral Springs, FL.
+Careers at Bank of America, Chase or Unnamed Processing Incorporated are very similar, and a merchant support specialist like Darla can make very little money if she doesn’t understand how payment processing sales really work.

 Darla doesn’t like feeling like she is just a relationship manager between the bank and the business she is trying to help.
 She knows that POS solutions are not expensive and are easy to come across, giving the buyer the upper hand.

-Ralph understands that merchant services careers can really expand a person’s income.
+Ralph understands that merchant services jobs can really expand a person’s income.

 He sells merchant services for Shift Processing.

 Ralph loves his career.
-He feels confident in his skills as a sales rep, and his hard work is already paying off.
+He feels confident in his skills as a credit card processing sales rep, and his hard work is already paying off.

 What makes Darla and Ralph’s situations so different?
-They both work hard in a merchant services career, but the outcomes are drastically different.
+They both work hard in a merchant service career, but the outcomes are drastically different.

 It all comes down to the companies they work for.
 Let’s take a closer look at the differences between Shift Processing and its competitors.

-Any career will affect your day-to-day life, but what does an average day look like for Darla and Ralph?
+Any career will affect your day-to-day life, but what does an average day as a merchant sales consultant look like for Darla and Ralph?

-Selling merchant services (commonly called a payment solutions sales consultant) looks different for both of them, and it surely affects their overall feelings about their jobs.
+Selling merchant services (commonly called a payment solutions sales consultant) looks different for both of them, and it surely affects their overall feelings about their merchant service jobs.